How to make WhatsApp opt-ins for businesses [GDPR info]

 Specify the type of content they should expect, whether it's promotional offers, updates, or customer service communications.

 Even better: ask them what they want to hear from you.
-You will lose fewer people than you think at this point because customers appreciate having a say in the notifications they receive, and the more personalised the better.
+You may lose fewer people than you think at this point because customers appreciate having a say in the notifications they receive, and the more personalised the better.
+For example, Jack Wolfskin found that 90% of people completed their opt-in process, that asked 3 questions.

-After the initial WhatsApp opt-in, you send a confirmation message over WhatsApp asking the customer to confirm their subscription by replying with a keyword like "YES."
+After the initial WhatsApp opt-in through a popup, wa.me link or QR code, businesses send customers a confirmation message over WhatsApp asking them to confirm their subscription by replying with a keyword like "YES."

 How to create a double WhatsApp opt-in and high-performing welcome flow